JadeGoat/sg_weather_react/README.md

    <u>Wind Speed Map</u>
    ![Alt text](./images/sample_weather_wind_map.png)

-2. Added Weather Map viewable by local's point of view.
+2. Added Weather Map viewable by local's point of view using data from data.gov.sg (NEA).
 Map available in pins map and heatmap.

 3. Added normalized heatmap as the raw values are either to small or clamped together in a certain range.